liam2258/TFTPy/README.md

 # TFTP
 An implementation of TFTP written in Python.
-Accepts arg arguments to define the listening and recieving ports.
-Accepts Read and Write requests.
+Program accepts parameters using arg parser and reads or writes to files using TFTP protocol.